IQSS/dataverse/doc/sphinx-guides/source/api/metrics.rst

 Endpoint Table
 --------------

-The following table lists the available metrics endpoints (not including the Make Data Counts endpoints a single dataset which are part of the :doc:`/api/native-api`) along with additional notes about them.
+The following table lists the available metrics endpoints (not including the Make Data Counts endpoints for a single dataset which are part of the :doc:`/api/native-api`) along with additional notes about them.

 .. csv-table:: Metrics Endpoints